geoHeil/graphFrameStarter/README.md

 	> primitive data types (e.g., int, double, etc?) reducing the in memory footprint
 	> by storing them in specialized arrays.
 	> http://lamastex.org/courses/ScalableDataScience/2016/graphXProgGuide.html

+	But scala tuples are objects as well ...